 In 1995, the Virginia General Assembly created the Virginia Economic Development Partnership (VEDP) to better serve those seeking a prime business location and increased trade opportunities and, therefore, to foster increased expansion of the Commonwealth's economy.
-As a state authority, the Partnership is governed by a 25 member Board of Directors comprised of businesspersons from around Virginia, each of whom is appointed by the Governor and the General Assembly.
+As a state authority, the Partnership is governed by a 24 member Board of Directors comprised of business persons from around Virginia, each of whom is appointed either by the Governor or the General Assembly.
 Our President and Chief Executive Officer is employed by the Board to oversee the fulfillment of our mission: